-HARMONY COMMUNITY DEVELOPMENT DISTRICT OSCEOLA COUNTY, FLORIDA RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2008
+HARMONY COMMUNITY DEVELOPMENT DISTRICT OSCEOLA COUNTY, FLORIDA

+RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2009

-Net change in fund balances - total governmental funds \$ 47,747 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures; however, the costs of capital assets is eliminated in the statement of activities and capitalized in the statement of net assets.
-113,427 Depreciation of capital assets is not recognized in the governmental fund statements but is reported as an expense in the statement of activities.
-(455,964) Conveyances of infrastructure improvements to other governments of previously capitalized capital assets is recorded as an expense in the statement of activities.
-(10,102,657) Repayment of long-term liabilities are reported as expenditures in the governmental fund statement but such repayments reduce liabilities in the statement of net assets and are eliminated in the statement of activities.
-475,000 Governmental funds report the effect of issuance of costs, premiums, discounts, and similar items when debt is first issued, whereas these amounts are deferred and amortized in the statement of activities.
+Net change in fund balances - total governmental funds \$ (40,987) Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures; however, the costs of capital assets is eliminated in the statement of activities and capitalized in the statement of net assets.
+45,218 Depreciation of capital assets is not recognized in the governmental fund statements but is reported as an expense in the statement of activities.
+(455,964) Revenues in the statement of activities that do not provide current financial resources are deferred and are not reported as revenues in the fund financial statements.
+60,694 Repayment of long-term liabilities are reported as expenditures in the governmental fund statement but such repayments reduce liabilities in the statement of net assets and are eliminated in the statement of activities.
+495,000 Governmental funds report the effect of issuance of costs, premiums, discounts, and similar items when debt is first issued, whereas these amounts are deferred and amortized in the statement of activities.
 Amortization of issuance costs (21,127) The change in accrued interest on long-term liabilities between the current and prior fiscal year is recorded in the statement of activities but not in the fund financial statements.
-13,963 Change in net assets of governmental activities \$ (9,929,611)
+14,548 Change in net assets of governmental activities \$ 97,382